 While the ubiquity of breaches has led some consumers to the state of apathy, it’s more important than ever to be vigilant.
-Consider taking the following data breach safety measures to help reduce your risk:
+We encourage consumers to consider taking the following data breach safety measures to help reduce their risk:

-- Log out of Facebook accounts as a precaution using the “Security and Login” section in the Settings tab and select all locations where you are logged in.
+- Log out of Facebook accounts as a precaution using the “Security and Login” section in the Settings tab and select all locations where logged in.

 - While Facebook has not required password resets, we suggest updating passwords regularly as best practice in personal data security.
-If you have forgotten your password, use the platform’s Help Center.
+If consumers have forgotten their password, they can use the platform’s Help Center.

-- While little is known about the information compromised in the breach at this time, we encourage you to take this opportunity to review which third-party apps you have given permission to access your account.
-Read our blog on third-party apps for more information on how to review which third-party apps have access to your Facebook account.
+- While little is known about the information compromised in the breach at this time, we encourage individuals to take this opportunity to review which third-party apps they have given permission to access their account.
+Read our blog on third-party apps for more information on how to review which third-party apps have access to individuals’ Facebook accounts.

 - Login credentials for various sites